ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   Each name format within a namespace will output different UUIDs.
   As such, the mechanisms or conventions used for allocating names and ensuring their uniqueness within their namespaces are beyond the scope of this specification.

-A note on namespaces:
-: While {{namespaces}} details a few interesting namespaces; implementations SHOULD provide the ability to input a custom namespace.
-  For example, any other UUID MAY be generated and used as the desired namespace input for a given application context to ensure all names created are unique within the newly created namespace.

 Name-based UUIDs using UUIDv8:
 : As per {{uuidv5}} name-based UUIDs that desire to use modern hashing algorithms MUST be created within the UUIDv8 space.
  These MAY leverage newer hashing protocols such as SHA-256 or SHA-512 defined by {{FIPS180-4}}, SHA-3 or SHAKE defined by {{FIPS202}}, or even protocols that have not been defined yet.